phaseLineStudios/Operational-Command/docs/game/scripts/radio/SpeechWordlistUpdater.md

 ```

 Emitted after the recognizer's word list is updated.
-[param count] Number of entries in the applied word list.
+`count` Number of entries in the applied word list.